therealmagnesium/Relic/README.md

     2) cd Relic
     3) chmod +x build.sh
     4) ./build.sh windows (config)
+    5) copy assets and data folder from Example projects to the folder with the executable
+    6) copy dlls in vendor/windows/bin to folder with executable
-    5) open bin folder and run some example apps!
+    7) run some example apps from the bin folder!
     + config:
         - debug
         - release